 What can organic agriculture contribute to sustainable development?

-Long-term comparisons of farming systems in the tropics BACKGROUND In Europe, numerous studies have proven the advantages of organic agriculture in terms of ecosystem services and economic impact.
+Long-term farming system comparisons in the tropics Background In Europe, numerous studies have proven the advantages of organic agriculture in terms of ecosystem services and economic impacts.
 Organic farming is now increasingly being taken up by farmers, NGOs, national programmes and agricultural development agencies in tropical countries as a means to improve food security and rural livelihoods in a sustainable way.
-Demand for reliable data on the environmental and socio-economic performance of organic agriculture is high, but only few attempts have been made so far to systematically compare this farming system alongside conventional practices.
-APPROACH To fill this gap, FiBL and its partners in the developing world are running long-term farming system comparisons of 10 - 20 years' duration in Kenya, India and Bolivia.
-The replicated field trials make it possible to monitor the effects of organic agriculture on yield, yield stability, product quality, soil fertility and biodiversity, as well as on natural and economic resource efficiency.
-The impacts of organic agriculture on livelihood systems - i.e. on farm income, education, health, gender relations and farmers' social mobility - will be studied in farm surveys.
+Demand for reliable data on the environmental and socio-economic performance of organic agriculture is high, but only few attempts have yet been made to systematically assess this farming system alongside conventional practices.
+Approach To fill this gap, FiBL and its partners in the developing world are running long-term farming system comparisons of 10 - 20 years duration in Kenya, India and Bolivia.
+The replicated field trials now make it possible to monitor the effects of organic agriculture on yield, yield stability, product quality, soil fertility and biodiversity, as well as on natural and economic resource efficiency.